From Local to Global

 To create our ‘imagined experts’, I used ChatGPT o1-mini with prompts such as: “You are a data engineer called Amy.
 You work for a LawTech firm preparing data from courts to create an AI case outcome prediction tool.
 You are giving a talk to explain in 60 seconds what the job of a data engineer involves covering data cleaning, features engineering and transformations.”.
 With light editing (to get slightly more variety in the texts), I then fed these into Kapwing’s persona tool, which provides text-to-speech and video lip-sync functions, to generate videos like this one (using a low quality lip-sync algorithm for speed: we didn’t have chance to test the higher quality options).
 We provided the panel with scripts for each persona (that explained how they had been generated) and access to the videos in advance of our sessions, and then played the videos over the zoom call (where the poor lip-sync was more forgivable!).

-In the panel session, the idea of an AI lifecycle was first presented using slides, and before the group heard from our video personas, we had a discussion about where in the lifecycle panelists felt public voice was important.
+In the panel session, the idea of an AI lifecycle was first presented by Reema using slides, and before the group heard from our video personas, we had a discussion about where in the lifecycle panelists felt public voice was important.
 A lot of the emphasis in the discussion at this point was on the data preparation stage.
 After we had shown the persona videos, the discussion shifted, with more people focussing on inputting to research.
 In part, this appeared to be because of how personable the simulated video presenter had come across, but also I think reflected different perspectives on the importance of the stages of the lifecycle having heard information in this different persona rather than presentation format.

 We didn’t run this as a full experiment, though we lightly applied a participatory pilot model to explore AI capabilities, and reflect on them with those affected (the group felt it was an interesting way to engage with content; as facilitator I felt more conflicted about the value they brought).
 There is more to be done to consider whether this is an approach I’d want to use widely in future.